NaNifer/timed-quiz-js-fundamentals-h4/README.md

 ### What I learned

+When you add the global variable to CSS to display block, the title withing the header will display on the page!

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: